Term Time Leave

 - Parents having to work abroad for a fixed, minimum term period

-Somerset County Council (SCC) supports schools:
+Somerset Council (SC) supports schools:

 - In expecting parents and carers to make sure that children and young people attend school regularly.
 Any absence from school will impact on educational achievement, success in later life and longer term health and well being